What it means

 -

-Misconception: More salespeople fix weak growth: Hiring sellers into a vague ICP, weak message, or underqualified pipeline compounds confusion instead of revenue.
+Misconception: More salespeople fix weak growth: Hiring sellers into a vague ICP, weak message, or underqualified pipeline buys more confusion, not more revenue.

 -